nikolak/BBBot/README.md

 BBBot
 ========

-BBBot is a simple IRC bot written in python using [irclib](http://python-irclib.sourceforge.net/ "irclib -- Internet Relay Chat (IRC) protocol client library") and [IMDbPY](http://imdbpy.sourceforge.net/ "IMDbPY is a Python package useful to retrieve and manage the data of the IMDb movie database about movies, people, characters and companies.").
+BBBot is a simple IRC bot written in python using [irclib](http://python-irclib.sourceforge.net/ "irclib -- Internet Relay Chat (IRC) protocol client library").
 It's a simple bot that enables selected users to add links/text to be displayed when other users use assigned commands.
-Primarily wiritten to share stream/download links and/or episode info for TV Shows.
+Primarily wiritten to share stream/download links and/or episode info for TV Show Breaking Bad over IRC
-It also displays information when the next episode airs and its name.
+It also displays information when the next episode airs and its name, and it has imdb module which can display info from IMDb, currently only sqlite database with predefined data is used.
 The data is saved using shelve.
 Should work on every 2.6+ python.
 Tested and developed on python 2.7.3.
 For IMDb sqlite3 is used, when finished the bot will automatically retrieve episode info and add it to sql database, only stream and download links will be added manually.
+This isn't really done yet though.

+This project is more or less abandonware.
+Last update fixed all major security issues, and many bugs.
+The only  thing that still needs to be done is imdb stuff.

+I will perhaps sometime in the future update it, but it's not very likley.

 Commands